-Joe Carter’s recent article on social justice encourages Christians “not to shrink from the term nor to allow the secular world to distort its biblical meaning.”
+Joe Carter’s article on social justice encourages Christians “not to shrink from the term nor to allow the secular world to distort its biblical meaning.”
 He notes throughout the article that the term need not carry the politically progressive and liberal connotations for which it has recently gone viral; that it simply refers to justice in a particular social context.
 Quoting Gideon Strauss, Carter claims that social justice refers simply to “non-political organizations that promote justice.”
 When you break down the word and ignore the whirlwind of cultural connotations, this approach certainly seems plausible.

 In spite of this, Neil Shenvi recently released a “friendly rejoinder” to Carter in which he persuasively argues that “Christians should be very hesitant to use the phrase ‘social justice,’ both for the sake of clear communication and to avoid dangerous errors that can be promoted by ambiguity of language.”